scholzj/kekspose/README.md

 It deploys a Kafka proxy based on the [Kroxylicious](https://kroxylicious.io/) project into your Kubernetes cluster and configures it to manage the advertised hosts and ports in the Kafka metadata.
 It also creates a port-forward for each of the Kafka brokers in your cluster.
 Your Kafka clients can then connect to the forwarded ports and through the proxy to the Kafka cluster to send and receive messages.

+Kekspose is written in Java using the [Quarkus framework](https://quarkus.io/).
+That allows it to provide binaries to run Keksposé.

 ## How to use Keksposé?